Beginning Farmer Incubator Program

 Pushing the Envelope is committed to supporting new farmers as they build their credentials as agricultural community members and business people.
-The Beginning Farmer Incubator is designed to give young growers the opportunity to gain critical experience running a small-scale sustainable operation in a resource-sharing environment.
+The Beginning Farmer Incubator Program is designed to give young growers the opportunity to gain critical experience running a small-scale sustainable operation in a resource sharing environment.
 The program provides organically managed agricultural land and farm infrastructure with on-site housing, access to ongoing education, and the opportunity to live with other young sustainably-minded farmers.
-PtEF believes that farming is a personal experience and is dedicated to working with individual participants to help them meet their project vision.
+Pushing the Envelope Farm believes that farming is a personal experience and is dedicated to working with individual participants to help them meet their project vision.

 The farm incubator provides much of the infrastructure needed to run a small farm operation, including:

 The farm incubator provides a unique opportunity for new farmers to live together and support each other, as residents share machinery and farm infrastructure while maintaining separate enterprises.
 As an extension of the cooperative ethic, residents are asked to help build community awareness about sustainable farming by providing a monthly community outreach event.
 Events can be anything such as screening an environmental film, hosting a group weeding session, or teaching a cooking workshop.

 Space at the incubator includes all infrastructure and housing, and runs from January 15 - December 15 of the program year, with the possibility for renewal.
 Prices vary depending on acreage and room.
 Accommodations for couples and shared rooms are possible.

 Established in 2008, PtEF works to raise awareness and support for sustainable agriculture and teaches programming on environmental ethics.
 The farm features large community gardens, honey bees, laying hens, and several independent agricultural businesses.

 Contact us with letter of introduction to arrange an interview at GenevaFarm@gmail.com or call 630.578.3313 for more information.